Applying for Aid

 Applying for financial aid to help you with your account balance, or with education and living expenses while in school, involves knowing what your options are and being informed on the types of aid available.
 Various types of financial aid have regulations that you must follow to maintain eligibility.
 There may even be limits on the amount of aid they can have been awarded.
 This section will walk through what you can do to ensure that eligibility.

 Temple University bases need-based financial aid on the Free Application for Federal Student Aid (FAFSA).
-The 2024-2025 FAFSA is set to open in December 2023.
-Visit the Student Financial Services website for information specific to the 2024-2025 FAFSA and forthcoming changes.
+Visit the Student Financial Services website for information specific to the 2024-2025 FAFSA and process.

 Tasks to Complete